Mite: Relationship with humans

 Mites are tiny, and apart from those that are of economic concern to humans, little studied.
 The majority are beneficial, living in the soil or aqueous environments and assisting in the decomposition of decaying organic material, as part of the carbon cycle.

 Two species live on humans, namely Demodex folliculorum and Demodex brevis; both are frequently referred to as eyelash mites.

 Medical significance

 The majority of mite species are harmless to humans and domestic animals, but a few species can colonize mammals directly, acting as vectors for disease transmission, and causing or contributing to allergenic diseases.
-Mites which colonize human skin are the cause of several types of itchy skin rashes, such as gamasoidosis, rodent mite dermatitis, grain itch, grocer's itch, and scabies; Sarcoptes scabiei is a parasitic mite responsible for scabies, which is one of the three most common skin disorders in children.
+Mites which colonize human skin are the cause of several types of itchy skin rashes, such as gamasoidosis, rodent mite dermatitis, grain itch, grocer's itch, and scabies.
+Sarcoptes scabiei is a parasitic mite responsible for scabies, which is one of the three most common skin disorders in children; outbreaks are common in institutions such as care homes for elderly people, hospitals, schools, prisons, and refugee camps.
 Demodex mites, a common cause of mange in dogs and other domesticated animals, have also been implicated in the human skin disease rosacea; although the mechanism by which demodex contributes to the disease is unclear.
 Ticks are well known for carrying diseases, such as Lyme disease and Rocky Mountain spotted fever.